CKHarrison/phoenix-rent-predictor/README.md

 ![Regression line showing the overall square footage of units in the dataset vs price](images/regressionline.png)

 This was an incredibly fun project to work on, and really helped sharping my machine learning skills.
 I plan on updating this model as more recent data becomes available.

 ---

+## Accuracy of Predictions

+As of September 2021 the final evaluation for the full model that was deployed to the website had an R² score of 70%, a Mean Absolute Error of $108.63, and a Root Mean Squared Error 173.88 dollars.

+The model was relatively accuarate, especially when factoring in the discrepancy of housing prices in 2021 from 2020 due to rising costs and material shortages.
+I hope to update this model using more recent data in the near future.

+---